simonpainter/www.simonpainter.com/docs/New/azure-vm-not-so-secret-ip.md

 "51.105.65.76"
 ```

-## The Hidden NAT Gateway Theory

-The results suggest that the VMs share a hidden NAT gateway.
-Unlike AWS, NAT gateways haven't been required in Azure, but I never really checked if this was because of:

-1. A hidden gateway was doing the NAT for outbound traffic
-2. The secret Azure public IP being used for outbound access and DNS lookups

-This made me wonder if the AzPIP might be the underlay IP that the encapsulated private traffic is sent over.
-But is this per VM or per physical host?
-The idea of each VM having a public IP for backbone routing plus overlay PIPs seemed excessive.

 ## The Friday Night Experiment

+At this point we knew two things pretty much for certain:

+-The 'AzPIP' was not the same IP as was used for default outbound internet access.
+-There appeared to be an implicit NAT gateway in place because both VM2 and VM3 which didn't have PIPs were sharing the same public IP.

-To figure out if these IPs were being shared, I had what I'll call a *friday night grade idea*: spin up a load of VMs in the same AZ and have them report their AzPIP.
-Here's the test script:
+I wanted to know if there was any sharing of this 'AzPIP', it seemed fairly bizarre that there was a public IP assigned to each VM that was basically invisible to the end customer.
+This led to a  *friday night grade idea*: spin up a load of VMs in the same AZ and have them report their AzPIP.
+I used a small bit of terraform and a boot up script which looked a bit like this:

 ```bash
 OUTPUT=$(dig TXT o-o.myaddr.l.google.com +short | tr -d '"')
 curl -s "http://foo.simonpainter.com/?response=$OUTPUT"
 ```

+The idea, silly though it was, involves spinning up as many VM instances as I could and having them run the command from the book to ascertain their 'AzPIP'.

 ### Initial Results (10 VMs)